 Cheese Tortellini Alfredo

 Be patient and avoid high heat, as this can cause the dairy to curdle.

-While you can eat this on its own as a lunch or dinner, my favorite way to have it as a side to grilled chicken, pork, steak, leftover chicken sliders, or smoked turkey.
-Add some sourdough garlic bread and a hearty roasted vegetable salad for an absolute feast.
+While you can eat this pasta dish its own as a lunch or dinner, my favorite way to have it is as a side dish for a butter-basted Parmesan Crusted Steak, Pesto Turkey Sliders, or even Schnitzel.

+Cheese Tortellini Alfredo